What Our Customers Say

 These days when completing a switchboard upgrade or consumer mains upgrade in a domestic environment, the consumer mains installed is a minimum size of 16mm and run in XLPE cable, (cross-linked polyethylene).

 The mechanical properties of the XLPE are superior to many other insulations, offering greater tensile strength, elongation and impact resistance.
 The addition of carbon black can be used to further enhance hot deformation and cut through resistance.
 The XLPE insulation will not melt, and it has increased flow resistance and improved ageing characteristics.

 At Gordon’s Powers, we work with XLPE every day.
 It is essentially our standard of choice because of its durability and with its reliability virtually second to none.
 We can easily see why regulators have amended laws to make this cable the minimum material type for consumer main installations.
 The XLPE cable can come in a single core cable and even in a bundled cable.
 Bundles can vary depending on the installation type and whether a three phase or single phase system is required.

 Also, it is important to note that XLPE can be used in the roof space and in underground conduit systems making it highly versatile.

-As professional level 2 electricians in Sydney, we know the level of service and installation required for electrical wiring so that it is safe and complies with the rules and regulations in New South Wales.
+As our professional level 2 electrical contractors in Sydney, we know the level of service and installation required for electrical wiring so that it is safe and complies with the rules and regulations in New South Wales.